 In the event that root canal therapy is unsuccessful, the dentist can discuss alternative options including repeating the treatment or extracting the infected tooth.

 The sooner you get a root canal for your infected tooth, the more likely it is that you will be able to save it.
 Ready to schedule your consultation?
-Give us a call at (352) 242-1763, or feel free to walk into our office at 12344 Roper Blvd, Clermont, FL 34711 for an emergency appointment if you are in pain.
+Give us a call at (352) 242-1763 or (352) 269-1400, or feel free to walk into one of our office for an emergency appointment if you are in pain.